scipy.optimize.

 Notes

-The code is based on [2] which is an improved version of the classical algorithm of [1].
-It utilizes an active set method and solves the KKT (Karush-Kuhn-Tucker) conditions for the non-negative least squares problem.
+The code is based on the classical algorithm of [1].
+It utilizes an active set method and solves the KKK (Karush-Kuhn-Tucker) conditions for the non-negative least squares problem.

 References